top of page

 ☐ Use fencing to control cattle movement

-☐ Maintain lanes to reduce pasture damage
+☐ Maintain lanes or pathways to reduce pasture damage

 ☐ Regularly inspect and repair fencing and watering systems